SAKryukov/dotnet-solution-structure/articles/article0.md

 The localization of the arbitrary data on the host application side is reduced to the direct assignment of the `Resources` properties for each container to the `ResourceDictionary` objects automatically obtained from a satellite assembly chosen based on the required culture, including possible fallback cultures.

 These "Test.Markup.*.csproj" projects make just the basic demonstration of a globalized applicaton with localization.
 Anyone can take this code and embed it into a fully-fledged system with the localization of all resources.
-The present demonstration shows how to localize arbitrary data types, not necesseraly related to UI.
+The present demonstration shows how to localize arbitrary data types, not necessarily related to UI.

 ### Limitations